SAP/abap-cleaner/README.md

 ## Requirements and Installation

+### ABAP cleaner plug-in for ABAP development tools (ADT) for Eclipse

-To install and use the **ABAP cleaner plug-in for ABAP Development Tools** (ADT) on Windows or macOS,
+To install and use the **ABAP cleaner plug-in for ABAP development tools for Eclipse** (ADT) on Windows or macOS,

-1. Install ABAP Development Tools as described in the [Install ADT Tutorial (Step 1)](https://developers.sap.com/tutorials/abap-install-adt.html), using an Eclipse installation that is [compatible with ADT](https://tools.hana.ondemand.com/).
+1. Install ABAP Development Tools for Eclipse as described in the [Install ADT Tutorial (Step 1)](https://developers.sap.com/tutorials/abap-install-adt.html), using an Eclipse installation that is [compatible with ADT](https://tools.hana.ondemand.com/).
 2. Start ADT, select menu 'Help / Install New Software...', copy the link https://sap.github.io/abap-cleaner/updatesite to the 'Work with' field, press Enter